wso2/product-apim/README.md

 1. Download and install Apache ActiveMQ 5.14.0 from [here](http://activemq.apache.org/activemq-5140-release.html)
 2. Start ActiveMQ using `` ./bin/activemq start ``

-### Running WSO2 Identity Server
-1. Download the WSO2 Identity Server 5.4.0 Alpha10 or above from [here](http://wso2.com/identity-and-access-management#download)
-2. Extract the downloaded wso2is-5.4.0.zip file
-3. Go to the wso2is-5.4.0/bin directory and execute the wso2server.sh script using the command ``./wso2server.sh start``

 ### Running WSO2 API Manager Analytics
 1. Download the Analytics distribution from [releases](https://github.com/wso2/product-apim/releases) OR if you built from source, find the binary from product-apim/analyzer/target.
 2. Extract the distribution.
 Ex: unzip wso2apim-das-${project.version}.zip
 3. Go to the wso2apim-das-${project.version}/bin directory and execute the worker.sh script: ``./worker.sh``

-### Running WSO2 API Manager
+### Running WSO2 Key Manager Profile
 1. Download the product distribution from [releases](https://github.com/wso2/product-apim/releases) OR if you built from source, find the binary from product-apim/product/target.
 2. Extract the distribution.
 Ex: unzip wso2apim-${project.version}.zip
+3. Go to the key manager runtime dir wso2apim-${project.version}/wso2/key-manager/bin directory and execute the carbon.sh script: ``./carbon.sh``

+### Running WSO2 API Manager Profile
-3. Go to the default runtime dir wso2apim-${project.version}/wso2/default/bin directory and execute the carbon.sh script: ``./carbon.sh``
+1. Go to the default runtime dir wso2apim-${project.version}/wso2/default/bin directory and execute the carbon.sh script: ``./carbon.sh``

 ### Running WSO2 API Manager Gateway
 1. Download the API Manager gateway distribution from [releases](https://github.com/wso2/product-apim/releases) OR if you built from source, find the binary from product-apim/gateway/target.